 Alright, boys, it’s time to talk about the big V!
 Maybe you’ve had all the kids you want to have, or maybe you’re crystal clear on never wanting any at all.
 Either way, you’ve been thinking about committing to firing blanks.
 So what’s holding you back?

 Well, if you’re anything like most men, it’s probably the fear of what’s going to happen to your junk once your vasectomist is done.
 What will sex look like once they’re done with your Frank n Beans?!
-There’s a lot of myths that involve words like “emasculation” and “eunuch”, that make us imagine some kind of sad, fat potato person that we’ll turn into if we have one.
-We picture a life without sex or sex appeal any more.
+There are a lot of myths that involve words like “emasculation” and “eunuch”, that make us imagine some kind of sad, fat potato person that we’ll turn into if we have one.
+We picture without sex life or sex appeal any more.
 Turns out though that these are some truly big whoppers, because here’s the truth about getting a vasectomy…

 Myth 1: It’s the same as neutering your pet

-There’s not exactly a lot of public conversations about vasectomies, so unless you go looking for the info you’re kind of in the dark.
-In fact, most people seem to think getting a vasectomy is kinda like what happened to Rover as a puppy, when you took him to the vet.
+There are not exactly a lot of public conversations about vasectomies, so unless you go looking for the info you’re kind of in the dark.
+In fact, most people seem to think getting a vasectomy is kinda like what happened to Rover as a puppy when you took him to the vet.